vicrucann/CurveFitting/README.md

 A C++11-based class that performs curve fitting based on *An algorithm for automatically fitting digitized curves* by Philip J. Schneider which was published in *Graphics gems*, 1990.
 The algorithm is presented with minor modifications and improvements.

-Although the algorithm is complete, the wrap-up project is still in development and may undergo some changes and improvements, e.g., an example of OpenGL-based visualization only will be added, as well as stl-based usage only (no Qt and OpenSceneGraph dependencies).

 # Requirements

 Currently the project requires installed OpenSceneGraph (>= 3.4.0) and C++11 compatible compiler.

 # Curve fitter class

-Use the `OsgPathFitter` class or derive your own using the base `PathFitter`.
+Use the `OsgPathFitter` class or derive your own using the base `PathFitter` class.

 ## Sub-classing the `PathFitter`

-The `PathFitter` is a template abstract base class.
+The `PathFitter` is a template abstract class.
 Which means, you have to sub-class it and provide your own implementation for the pure virtual functions.
 The list of functions and their expected behaviour is described in the following sub-sections.

 #### Constructor